Distributionally Robust Planning with $\mathcal{L}_1$ Adaptive Control: Design of the Framework

 \end{lemma}

-\Cref{lem:obs_bound} follows from concentration inequalities for the Wasserstein distance established in the distributionally robust optimization literature~\cite{fournier2015rate,kuhn2019wasserstein,mohajerin2018data}.
-Together, \Cref{thm:dr_bound} and \Cref{lem:obs_bound} bound the deviation between the true and nominal system and environment state distributions.
-These bounds determine the ambiguity radii used by the distributionally robust planner.
+\Cref{lem:obs_bound} follows from concentration inequalities for the Wasserstein distance established in the distributionally robust optimization literature~\cite{fournier2015rate,mohajerin2018data}.
+Together, \Cref{thm:dr_bound} and \Cref{lem:obs_bound} bound the deviation between the true and nominal system and environmental state distributions thus allowing us to construct ambiguity sets used within the DR-CC~\eqref{eqn:dr_chance_prop}. \begin{theorem} Let the hypotheses of \Cref{thm:dr_bound} hold, and the control input be given by~\eqref{eqn:aug_cont}, and fix $\beta \in (0,1)$ and $\delta_z\in(0,1)$.
+Further suppose the DR-MPC planner~\eqref{eqn:dr_mpc} is feasible at $t_k$ with ambiguity radius $\rho_y=\rho_x+\rho_z$, where $\rho_x$ and $\rho_z \ge \rho_z(N,\delta_z)$ are given by \Cref{thm:dr_bound} and \Cref{lem:obs_bound}, respectively.
+Then, for each sampling time $t_k$, the following property holds for the true closed-loop system: